jonnycarling/training/README.md

 ## R training for psychologists

-### This is practice code and pseudo-randomised dummy data for basic R training purposes.
+### This is practice code and dummy data for basic R training purposes.

 The aim of this repository is to help existing psychologists that are trained in SPSS to learn how to replicate those basic skills, but on R Studio.